This revised episode of Blognet first ran three years ago today.

 NARRATOR: On Thursday, January 12th, the United States Court of Appeals for the Fourth Circuit, entered an Order in the appeal of Timberland’s second RICO lawsuit.
 In a moment, the finding of that order.

 ANNOUNCER: Mmmm, coffee.
 Are you a proud member of Team Lickspittle and a fan of Blognet?
 Why not sip your coffee from a Hogewash!
 Murum Aries Attigit Coffee Mug?
 Murum Aries Attigit, Res Judicata, Team Lickspittle, The Grand Hog, Collateral Estoppel, and Johnny Atsign merchandise is available exclusively at The Hogewash Store.
 Drop by today, spend some money, and show your support for Team Lickspittle.
-You can also show your support by hitting the Tip Jar or by doing your Amazon shopping via the link on the Home page.
+You can also show your support by hitting the Tip Jar.

 NARRATOR: On Thursday, January 12th, the United States Court of Appeals for the Fourth Circuit, entered an Order in the appeal of Timberland’s second RICO lawsuit.
 In granting a motion for sanctions filed by the common defendant in the two RICO lawsuits, the Court of Appeals found that Timberland’s appeal of the dismissal of his second RICO lawsuit was frivolous.
 The three-judge panel awarded a monetary sanction against Timberland for the defendant’s legal costs.